olvap80/InstantRTOS/README.md

 The idea of [Scheduler](https://github.com/olvap80/InstantRTOS/blob/main/InstantScheduler.h) and [timers](https://github.com/olvap80/InstantRTOS/blob/main/InstantTimer.h) is straight forward: just calling Sheduler from infinite loop with updated time value
-(the most RTOS actually do the same, some of them provide API to detect "idle" state, and it is still up to you to invent behavior for this)).
+(the most RTOS actually do the same, some of them provide an API to detect "idle" state, and it is still up to you to invent behavior for this)).

-Scheduler takes care of accounting time, you shall only provide new time measurerements!
+[Scheduler](https://github.com/olvap80/InstantRTOS/blob/main/InstantScheduler.h) takes care of accounting time, you shall only provide new time measurements!
-It is up to you to choose time measurement units (seconds, milliseconds, some other hardware "ticks"), you can even have multiple shedulers using different time unints if you need.
+It is up to you to choose time measurement units (seconds, milliseconds, some other hardware "ticks"), you can even have multiple schedulers using different time units if you need.

 ## What about saving battery and minimizing power consumption?
 It looks like calling scheduler from infinite loop is not a very efficient way to save battery in any OS.